 The principles that dictate our approach to risk management are stipulated by the Executive Management.
-Risk management is directed at safeguarding the going-concern status of group entities and increasing the value of the business; for this reason it plays a crucial role in all decision-making and business processes.
-The existing management structure and the reporting processes which are in place ensure that not only developments that could jeopardize its going-concern status are reported regularly and in good time to the relevant levels, but also that other developments which pose a threat to the achievement of short-term performance targets (such as EBITDA or cash flow) are reported.
-This allows management to initiate measures at an early stage to mitigate any business and/or financial risks.
+Risk management is directed at safeguarding the going-concern status of group entities and increasing the value of the business; for this reason, it plays a crucial role in all decision-making and business processes.
+The existing management structure and the reporting processes which are in place throughout the Messer Group ensure that not only developments that could jeopardize its going-concern status are reported regularly and in good time to the relevant levels, but also that other developments which pose a threat to the achievement of short-term performance targets (such as EBITDA or cash flow) are reported.
+This allows management to initiate measures at an early stage to mitigate any operating and/or financial risks.
 Risk managers have been designated at each of the subsidiaries with responsibility for ensuring the proper functioning of local reporting systems.
-Working together with local risk managers, the group risk manager prepares a risk report for the Messer Group as a whole at the start of each year which is discussed by the Executive Management and communicated to the Supervisory Board of the Messer Group in good time.
+Working together with local risk managers, the Messer Group Risk Manager prepares a risk report at the start of each year which is discussed by the Executive Management and communicated to the Supervisory Board of Messer Group GmbH in good time.
 The risks recorded in the risk report are categorized by nature and classified by probability of occurrence.
-Risk perception in the current selling environment has exacerbated the risk profile of Messer Group entities in the fiscal year 2017 compared to the previous year.
+The risk profile during the financial year 2018 did not change significantly compared to the previous year.

 Messer is adequately insured against potential claims or liability risks, to which it is exposed; these policies ensure that the financial impact can be kept within defined limits or completely avoided.
 The scale of insurance coverage is continuously optimized in response to the specific situation of group companies.

-The Messer Group’s internal audit department carried out twelve status audits (all follow-up audits) at European Messer Group companies during 2017.
-In China, the local central organization carried out internal audits during the year (most of them relating to tax matters) and some status audits.
-The regular follow-up audits (in total eleven audits), which check at appropriate intervals that the previous findings and recommendations have been implemented effectively, are still considered to be a core aspect of the internal audit department‘s activities.
+The Messer Group GmbH’s internal audit department and the centralized organization of Messer China carried out ten status audits (nine follow-up audits/one first-time audit) at Messer Group companies during 2018.
 The audits by the internal audit department at the same time include advisory activities in the sense that information on best practice is passed on and cross-border assistance is organized; this takes account of the respective current standards of the entities in the various countries.
 In addition, a regular exchange of information takes place with the external auditors in order to make the best use of available know-how, on a results-oriented basis, during the respective audits.
 Where necessary, other central functions are also called upon in an advisory capacity (including SHEQ, Corporate Logistics, Central Sales Functions).
 Compliance with corporate guidelines is tested and sample testing of voucher/document controls performed within the various business processes, in order to check the effectiveness and commercial sense of processes as well as the accuracy and reliability of financial reporting.
 Findings were clarified and recommendations made to improve the transparency of business processes.
 The Supervisory Board of the Messer Group regularly reviews the quality and appropriate intensity of the audits.

 The Group’s Safety, Health, Environment, Quality (SHEQ) department continues to carry out audits and risk analyses in order to reduce the accident ratio even further.